markyupari/moduleManagement/README.md

-# moduleManagement
+# es6modules
-Simple example of how to use module export and import
+Demo using export and import